nostalgebraist/nostalgebraist-autoresponder/README.md

 ### Documentation

 This README is the main documentation at this time.

-Some of the machine learning functionality provided by this repo is described in a separate file [`gpt-2/README.md`](https://github.com/nostalgebraist/nostalgebraist-autoresponder/blob/main/gpt-2/README.md).

 There are [some visualizations](https://github.com/nostalgebraist/nostalgebraist-autoresponder/tree/visualizations/visualizations) on a branch called `visualizations`, in a subdirectory called (you guessed it) `visualizations`.
 Check these out if you want to learn more about how the selector works.